 Lassi is a milky, creamy, yogurt-based drink that is extremely popular in India.
 It had a different flavor from other lassis I’d had before, but I loved it!
 It wasn’t as thick as other lassis I’d had, especially the super thick one I had in Amritsar last year but was still creamy.
 They cost 50 rupees/$0.72 U.S. each.

 From there, our tour of Fancy Bazaar continued with some puri sabzi, which consists of 4 deep-fried puris and a hot, green pea curry with chilies for 30 rupees/$0.43 U.S.

 The puris were really hot, crispy, and airy.
 I stuffed one with the sabzi.
 It wasn’t spicy but was kind of oily.
 It contained nice, big chunks of potatoes and the peas were really nice.
 The sauce was also very rich in flavor!

 We ended our Indian food tour in Guwahati, India with rasgulla (a sweet and fluffy dough ball from Kolkata that is soaked in sugar syrup) and gulab jamun (a milk-based ball with sugar syrup and nuts).
 I’ve had both before and they’re both intensely sweet.

 The rasgulla is chewy and sweet and the gulab jamun is even sweeter!
 Trying them both together is a massive sugar rush!

 And that’s it!
-I hope you enjoyed coming along on my northern Indian breakfast food tour of Fancy Bazaar in Guwahati!
+I hope you enjoyed coming along on my northern Indian breakfast food tour of Fancy Bazaar in Guwahati, India!
 If you did, please give it a thumbs up and leave me a comment.
 Also, please subscribe to my YouTube channel so you don’t miss any of my upcoming content.
 I’ll see you in the next travel/food adventure!